Goatham

 The Process

-We have hosted goats for four summer seasons – in 2019, 2021, 2022, and 2023.
+We have hosted goats for five summer seasons – in 2019, 2021, 2022, 2023, and 2024.
+Stay tuned to hear about the 2025 season!

 Throughout the season, the goats continuously consume the weeds all the way down to the roots, which stunts the plants’ normal growth trajectory by making them start all over — only to be eaten again.
 After a few seasons of eating, the plants’ ability to grow will have been weakened, and perhaps eliminated altogether.